ijrussell/essential-fsharp/Chapters/10 - Object Programming.md

     |> List.map (fun n -> fizzBuzz.Calculate(n)) // Problem
 ```

-This is a problem because F# does not support implicit casting, so we have to upcast the instance to the *IFizzBuzz* type ourselves:
+This is a problem because F# does not support implicit casting, so we have to upcast the instance to the `IFizzBuzz` type ourselves using the upcast operator (`:>`):

 ```fsharp
 let doFizzBuzz =